Sorry, you need to enable JavaScript to visit this website.

 *Commercially available in the US since 2020.

-See the Guidelines online at NCCN.org for the full recommendation.
+See the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) online at NCCN.org for the full recommendation.

 NCCN makes no warranties of any kind whatsoever regarding their content, use, or application and disclaims any responsibility for their application or use in any way.

-§Category 2A: Based upon lower-level evidence, there is uniform NCCN consensus that the intervention is appropriate.
+§NCCN Category 2A: Based upon lower-level evidence, there is uniform NCCN consensus that the intervention is appropriate.4

-Image showing chart – PEMAZYRE demonstrated a 36% ORR: the primary endpoint
+Graphic of circle showing PEMAZYRE demonstrated a 36% ORR: the primary endpoint

-*The 95% CI was calculated using the Brookmeyer and Crowley's method.
+The 95% CI was calculated using the Brookmeyer and Crowley's method.1

-PEMAZYRE received accelerated approval from the FDA based on overall response rate and duration of response in a single-arm study
+PEMAZYRE received accelerated approval from the FDA based on overall response rate and duration of response in a single-arm study1

-• Progression-free survival, overall survival, and disease control rate were secondary endpoints that were studied in FIGHT-202 that are not reflected in the full Prescribing Information
+• Progression-free survival, overall survival, and disease control rate (DCR) were secondary endpoints that were studied in FIGHT-202 that are not reflected in the full Prescribing Information1,2

 • Due to the potential variability in the natural history of the disease, a single-arm study may not adequately characterize these time-to-event endpoints